the-greatest-veigar-ever/COSC2767-RMIT-Store/README.md

 ### Step 6: Upgrade to CI/CD Pipeline

-1. Set up a CI/CD pipeline to automate the build, test, and deployment processes.
+1. CI/CD Automation: Use tools like Jenkins to automate build, test, and deployment processes.
-2. Use tools like Jenkins to streamline the deployment workflow.
+2. Infrastructure as Code: Automate environment setup with Ansible (e.g., installing Node.js, MongoDB, Docker).
+3. Container Orchestration: Use Kubernetes or Docker Swarm to deploy and scale containers.
+4. Monitoring: Implement Prometheus and Grafana for performance monitoring and alerts.
+5. Load Balancing: Incorporate AWS Elastic Load Balancer (ELB) if deploying on AWS.
+6. Zero Downtime Deployment: Use Blue-Green Deployment or Canary Deployment strategies for seamless updates without service interruption.
+7. Testing Enhancements: Incorporate automated end-to-end tests using Cypress or Playwright into the CI/CD pipeline.
+Also, Use Postman collections for API testing as part of the build process.

+These ideas can further improve reliability, scalability, and operational efficiency for the project.

 ---